← Demo hub

 • Users may optionally “reveal” batches of entries.

-• Reveal animations are short, skippable, NFT-themed, and non-gambling in appearance (no reels, spins, slot sounds, levers, or casino visuals).
+• Reveal animations are short, skippable, artwork-themed, and non-gambling in appearance (no reels, spins, slot sounds, levers, or casino visuals).

 • A “Skip Animation” option is always visible.